 Travel scholarships: Full and partial travel scholarships are available to cover students’ transportation costs to and from Brandeis.
 All meals will be provided.

 Application: The application will be available on August 1.
 The application deadline is Sept.
-15. Students will be notified on a rolling basis, but no later than Oct.
-26, whether space and a travel scholarship is available.
+15. Students will be notified on a rolling basis, but no later than Nov.
+1, regarding the outcome of their SEED application.

 Eligibility: Students must be going into their senior year of high school and be a US citizen or permanent resident to be eligible to attend SEED.
 Preference will be given to students who are underrepresented in higher education, including first-generation, low-income, and minority students.